satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 washed out by the efforts of numerous reviewers.
 For published articles that garner overwhelming feedback, it could make it impossible to extract relevant, interesting and constructive criticism.
-While social technologies (stackoverflow and mathoverflow)

-facebook

-have had a profound impact on people’s interactions, their comment histories and threads still consist of a primarily linear, chronological sequence of unfiltered text.
-The examples of stackoverflow and mathoverflow attemp
+While social technologies such as Facebook and blogs have had a profound impact on people’s interactions, their comment histories and threads still consist of a primarily linear, chronological sequence of unfiltered text.
+The discussion interfaces of stackoverflow and mathoverflow attempt to organize and prioritize such information (using voting metrics), but do so in a manner that is not familiar to a general readership.

-we could best deliver the information by: assigning certain reviewers as moderators for different components of the article, restricting the number of reviewers to those solicited from a pool of experts, or conducting a preliminary review consisting of a limited and expedited review process prior to the full and open review as we propose.

-SPAM!

-Rather than expect a consensus, metrics would quantify the quality of the reviews to help make a decision about publication of the article.

-All three of these point to the problem of reviewers reaching a consensus so that the article could be published in a timely manner.
-This may be handled by not requiring a consensus, but instead by exploiting metrics that quantify the quality of the reviews and comments on these reviews to make a decision, as discussed earlier. --not limited to the review process!--

-we can perform experiments to see what the most efficient and useful handling of this -- just like OS projects do today...

-In this article, we have proposed a re-design of the current peer review system by incorporating ideas from code review systems associated with open source software development.
+We have proposed a re-design of the current peer review system by incorporating ideas from code review systems associated with open source software development.
 Such a system should enable an unbiased, comprehensive, and efficient review of scientific work while ensuring a continued, evolving, public dialogue.

 Acknowledgements

-We would like to thank Fernando Perez, Yaroslav Halchenko, Jean-Baptiste Poline, Kim Lumbard etc. for their helpful comments.
-Arno Klein would like to thank Deepanjana and Ellora,\ :sup:``[w] <#cmnt23>`_`\  as well as the NIMH for their support via R01 grant
+We would like to thank Fernando Perez, Yaroslav Halchenko, Jean-Baptiste Poline, Kim Lumbard, Barrett Klein, etc. for their helpful comments.
+Arno Klein would like to thank Deepanjana and
-MH084029.\ :sup:``[x] <#cmnt24>`_`\
+Ellora,\ :sup:``[w] <#cmnt23>`_`\  as well as the NIMH for their support via R01 grant MH084029.\ :sup:``[x] <#cmnt24>`_`\

 --------------